GIScience/gis-training-resource-center/content/Modul_4/en_qgis_styling_vector_data.md

 name: categorized layer symbology 1
 width: 500px
 ---
-Change the symbology type to "categorized" and choose the Value (variable) you wish to display
+Change the symbology type to "categorised" and choose the Value (variable) you wish to display
 ```

 3. Now we need to __choose which attributes we want to display through the symbology__.
 In this case, it could be the number of casualties, or the actor who perpetrated the act.
 Let's categorize the features by `event_type`